Rabona goal and red for Lamela as Tottenham loses to Arsenal

 By that time Arsenal had already turned the north London derby around with Martin Ødegaard scoring just before halftime and Alexandre Lacazette adding a goal from the penalty spot in the 64th minute to seal a 2-1 win.

-This was a defeat more damaging for Tottenham than transformational for Arsenal in the Premier League standings.
+This was a defeat more damaging for top four-chasing Tottenham than transformational for Arsenal in the Premier League standings with Mikel Arteta’s side in 10th place.

+“The spirit that we showed throughout the game was incredible,” Arteta said, “going 1-0 down after the way we were playing was really disappointing and probably the worst-case scenario for us to play against a team like Spurs.
+But we reacted with a lot of personality.”

-While Arsenal is 10th after a first derby win since December 2018, Tottenham still has hopes of making the top four.
-But Jose Mourinho’s side didn’t seize on Chelsea dropping points in a draw on Saturday, falling six points behind fourth place while still having a game in hand.
+Tottenham still has hopes of grabbing one of the four Champions League spots, but Jose Mourinho’s side didn’t seize on Chelsea dropping points in a draw on Saturday, falling six points behind fourth place while still having a game in hand.

+“Defending bad, no intensity, no pressing,” Mourinho said.
+“Even in terms of creating attacking football, some important players were hiding.”

 The setbacks for Tottenham at the Emirates Stadium started when Son Heung-min pulled up clutching his left hamstring and he walked off down the tunnel in the 19th.